nishaazone/Quarkus_Hibernate_ORM/README.md

-# Quarkus Hibernate ORM Implementation
+# Quarkus Hibernate ORM Panache Entity Implementation

 This guide will help you set up a Quarkus application with Hibernate ORM, creating REST endpoints and using a PostgreSQL database.